Prehearing Conferences

 The ALJ has experience conducting prehearing conferences with parents and will ensure that everything that needs to be discussed will be covered.
 The conference call is recorded to make an official record of the prehearing conference.
 Participants are not allowed to record the prehearing conferences without the ALJ’s permission.

-The judge will discuss and plan the due process hearing with the parties.
+The ALJ will discuss and plan the due process hearing with the parties.
 The discussion will include:

-- The issues presented in the request for due process;
+- the issues presented in the request for due process hearing;

-- The witnesses who will testify at hearing and whether the district will be able to make district employees available to testify without subpoenas;
+- the witnesses who are expected to testify at hearing and whether the district will be able to make district employees available to testify without subpoenas;

-- Whether any witness is unavailable or a party is requesting permission to have a witness testify by telephone;
+- whether any witness is unavailable or if a party is requesting permission to have a witness testify by telephone;

-- Any motions that need to be considered such as a motion to change the dates of the hearing, to change the location of the hearing; to privately record the hearing; or to limit evidence;
+- any motions that need to be considered such as a motion to change the dates of the hearing, to privately record the hearing; or to limit evidence;

-- Any need for interpreters or other accommodations for disabilities; and,
+- if there is a need for interpreters or other accommodations for disabilities; and,

 - Instructions the parties should follow if the parties reach a settlement agreement between the time of the prehearing conference and the date of the hearing.

-Preparation for the prehearing conference is the beginning of your preparation for hearing.
+When you prepare for the prehearing conference you are actually beginning to prepare for the hearing.
 You should start preparing for the hearing as soon as you file your case.
 Contact witnesses and gather all the documents needed as early as possible.
 Parents should allow themselves enough time to meet the requirements for the prehearing conference.
 The last day for you to identify your witnesses and the evidence you want to present at the hearing is shortly after the prehearing conference.
 Completing the required preparations for the prehearing conference will help you prepare for the final evidence and witness disclosures that are required before the hearing begins.

 Read the information sent with the Scheduling Order.
-The information and the Scheduling Order were sent to all parties shortly after the case was filed.
+The information and the Scheduling Order are sent to all parties shortly after the case is filed.

 The information sent with the Scheduling Order contains important information about the prehearing conference.
 The scheduling order has information about how to: